open-voice-interoperability/docs-archived/way-of-working.md

   Linux Foundation antitrust guidelines, will be shown at the beginning of every OVON standing and technical project committee meeting.
 * **Meeting agendas will be published 48 hours in advance.**
-  Meeting agendas will be distributed to meeting participants no less than 48 hours in advance.
+  Meeting agendas will be distributed to meeting participants no less than 48 hours in advance through the communication channel (generally Slack or e-mail) deemed most effective by the Committee, Work Group, or Community moderator.
 Meeting agendas for the OVON Technical Committee will be posted in the OVON GitHub Docs Repo no than 48 hours in advance of the meeting.
 * **Meetings will foster accountability and follow-up.**
-  The review of relevant and outstanding issues will be a stated agenda item early on the agenda of every OVON Technical Committee and Work Group meeting.
-  The Technical Committee and Technical Committee Work Groups will use GitHub (see below) to document issues for resolution.
-Relevant and outstanding Github issues will be reviewed in every meeting.
+  The review of relevant and outstanding issues will be a stated agenda item early on the agenda of every Open Voice Network Technical Committee, Work Group, and Community meeting.
+The Technical Committee and Technical Committee Work Groups will use GitHub (see below) or an approved tool such as Trello to document issues for resolution.
+Outstanding issues will be reviewed in every meeting.
 * **Meetings will be recorded, and notes will be taken.**
-  All scheduled meetings of the Technical Committee and Working Groups will be recorded, using the recording technology of the web conferencing platform in use.
-Full audio-visual meeting recordings will be stored in the Technical Committee OVON Google Share Drive.
+  All scheduled meetings of the Technical Committee, Technical Committee Work Groups, and Open Voice Network Communities will be recorded, using the recording technology of the web conferencing platform in use.
+Full audio-visual meeting recordings will be stored in the Open Voice Network Google Workspace, within a folder titled specifically for that Committee, Work Group, or Community.
   An announcement of “this meeting is being recorded” will be made at the beginning of every meeting.
   Notes will be taken of all Technical Committee meetings, published within 48 hours in the OVON GitHub docs file.

 ## A sample meeting checklist